 Group 2.
 Ebacc (at least 3 GCSEs)

 Either Combined Science (2 GCSEs) and choose an additional one from French, Geography, History, Spanish or Computing

 Or Triple Science (3 GCSEs)

 Group 3.
 Open (2 GCSEs or Vocational Awards)

 The full range of options can be viewed in detail in the Options Booklet.
-These include: Animal Care, Art, Child Development, Computer Science, Construction, Design Technology, Drama, French, Geography, History, Hospitality & Catering, Creative iMedia, Music, Photography, PE, Separate Science, Spanish, Sport
+These include: Animal Care, Art, Child Development, Computer Science, Construction, Design Technology, Drama, French, Geography, History, Hospitality & Catering, Creative iMedia, Music, Photography, PE, Separate Science, Spanish, Sport.